kazimahathir73/CSE422-Artificial-Intelligence-Project/README.md

 Special thanks to the original data source on Kaggle and the contributors whose work has been referenced in this project.

 **Contact:**
-For any inquiries or feedback, please contact [email@example.com].
+For any inquiries or feedback, please contact [kazi.mahathir.rahman@g.bracu.ac.bd].

 **References:**
 - Kaggle Dataset: [FIFA 22 Complete Player Dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset)